 Current position at VTT

-Dr Eija Kaasinen is Research Coordinator, being in charge of the Human Technology Interaction research entity at VTT.
+Principal Scientist Eija Kaasinen acts as a research coordinator at VTT.
+She is in charge of the Human Technology Interaction research entity at VTT.
 Her responsibility includes increasing and strengthening the impact of human perspective in VTT's research on technical innovations and developments.
+She is also leading VTT’s innovation programme Design for life.
+The programme is orchestrating VTT’s research activities and developing customer offering in the area of human-driven design.

 Research background and current research topics